mbryantms/architextual/content/english/essays/post-19.md

 The olive tree is more than a crop — it’s a living archive of Palestinian endurance.

-Many trees are hundreds of years old, their roots deep in the soil of memory, {{< side_note id="sn-olive-tree-symbolism" >}}often surviving despite military bulldozers or settler sabotage.{{</ side_note >}}Even under occupation, Palestinians protect their land, language, cuisine, and traditions.
+Many trees are hundreds of years old, their roots deep in the soil of memory, {{< sidenote id="sn-olive-tree-symbolism" >}}often surviving despite military bulldozers or settler sabotage.{{</ sidenote >}}Even under occupation, Palestinians protect their land, language, cuisine, and traditions.

 {{< box class="bg-light" >}}